jcs-instructor/mobtimer/backlog.md

             - Break timer?
             - Other differentiator?
     - [ ] See also all "⚠️" items in backlog below

+    - [ ] Audiences:
+      - [ ] Us (dogfooding)
-  - [ ] Discuss approach with Thu morning mob
+      - [ ] Thu morning mob
             - [ ] Would vscode extension be a big win?
             - [ ] Solicit desired enhancements
             - [ ] Show our list of enhancements
             - [ ] Incorporate their code into mobtimer
+      - [ ] Bob Allen
-  - [ ] Discuss approach with Bob Allen's mob - differences?
+            - Discuss approach with Bob Allen's mob - differences?
+      - [ ] Others
-  - [ ] Solicit others?
+            - Solicit others?
 Ethan's gut - no if Bob Allen shows interest

 - [ ] Competitor: mobster
 - [ ] Priorities/goals for this week and beyond
   - [ ] New items